paperplanefactory/rate-my-post/readme.txt

 = Do I have to translate the plugin if my website uses language other than English? = Not necessarily because the plugin allows you to customize all frontend strings in the settings.
 However, backend strings can only be translated with translation files.
 = Does this plugin show rich snippets? =
 The plugin adds structured data for rich snippets, if you choose structured data type in the settings.
 Note that since September 2019 Google Shows aggregate rating rich snippets only for the following structured data types: Product, Book, Course, CreativeWorkSeason, CreativeWorkSeries, Episode, Game, LocalBusiness, MediaObject, Movie, MusicPlaylist, MusicRecording, Organization, Recipe, HowTo, SoftwareApplication and Event.
 The plugin supports all these structured data types except HowTo, SoftwareApplication and Event.
-SoftwareApplication and Event structured data types are available in the [PRO version](https://feedbackwp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
+SoftwareApplication and Event structured data types are available in the [Premium version](https://feedbackwp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
 HowTO is at the moment not supported.
 = Which structured data type should I choose? =
 You should choose structured data type that fits your blog posts.
 If your blog posts are recipes than choose Recipe; if they are courses select Course etc. In case your blog posts don't fit any structured data type, then you are according to Google Guidelines not eligible for rich snippets.
 Learn more about this [here](https://webmasters.googleblog.com/2019/09/making-review-rich-results-more-helpful.html).
 If you are in doubt about which structured data type to choose (if any) ask for advice on [Google Help Community](https://support.google.com/websearch/community?hl=en).
 They will provide you with better answers than I can.
 = Optional fields for rich snippets are missing = Optional fields are not required for rich snippets to show.
 Hence, the plugin in some structured data types (for example product) skips the optional fields.
-The [PRO version](https://feedbackwp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) of the plugin supports optional fields for all structured data types and provides search engines with a more complete information about pages on your website.
+The [Premium version](https://feedbackwp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) of the plugin supports optional fields for all structured data types and provides search engines with a more complete information about pages on your website.
 = Rich snippets are not showing =
 If rich snippets are not showing check that the structured data is valid [here](https://search.google.com/structured-data/testing-tool).
 If it's valid than search engines probably don't trust your website enough to show rich snippets.
 You can fix that by producing high-quality content.
 = Where can I see the feedback? =